AngloGold to use solar power at Iduapriem and Obuasi mines as part of 30% greenhouse gas cut target

 Reductions From All Business Units

-In addition, a pre-feasibility study has commenced at the Cuiaba mine in Brazil to confirm the benefits of replacing some mobile fleets with Battery Electric Vehicles.
+In addition, a pre-feasibility study has commenced at the Cuiaba mine in Brazil to confirm the benefits of replacing some mobile fleet with Battery Electric Vehicles.

 AngloGold Ashanti will also be working with Sandvik to trial underground mining’s largest-capacity BEV truck at Sunrise Dam.